Dr Matthew Davis

 - Addressing modern slavery in supply chains

-- Design and evaluation of modern workspace (e.g., agile or flexible spaces)
+- Design and evaluation of modern workspace (e.g., agile or flexible spaces) and future offices

 - Understanding the interactions between human, buildings and technology (e.g., in terms of energy use, wayfinding, technology design)